 While not a type of MND, Kennedy's disease has similar symptoms.
 It is a rare condition affecting the motor neurones, with increasing weakness and wasting of the muscles.
 Unlike MND, Kennedy’s disease also causes hormonal changes.
 Due to their similarities, MND and Kennedy’s disease are sometimes confused at diagnosis.
 Most people with Kennedy’s disease live an average life span.
 See our Kennedy’s disease pages and Information sheet 2B – Kennedy’s disease.

 What are the symptoms?

 Motor neurone disease (MND) affects everyone differently.
-Not everyone has all the symptoms, or in the same order, and the speed at which symptoms progress can vary.
+Not everyone has all the symptoms or in the same order.
+The speed at which symptoms progress can also vary.
 Seek help from your health and social care professionals at the first sign of any change.